tagmeagain/LLMEval/CONVERSION_GUIDE.md

 - `User Query` - The user's question
 - `Model A Response` - Response from Model A
 - `Model B Response` - Response from Model B
+- `Chatbot Role` - Role description (e.g., "customer support agent", "helpful AI assistant")
+  - **Required** for the Role Adherence metric to work
+  - Auto-set to "helpful AI assistant" if not provided

 ## How to Convert